Haufe-Lexware/octane-gocd-plugin/README.md

 # HPE ALM Octane GoCD plugin
-This plugin integrates GoCD with HPE ALM Octane.
-It makes GoCD pipelines visible in HPE Octane and allows to analyze build quality and test results.
+This plugin integrates GoCD with HPE ALM Octane, Making GoCD pipelines accessible in HPE ALM Octane and allowing to analyze build quality and test results.

 ## Requirements
 This plugin requires GoCD to run in version 17.9.0 or higher.